-Law no. 157 of 19 December 2019, which converted with amendments Law Decree no. 124 of 26 October 2019, containing "Urgent provisions on tax matters and for unfailing needs", introduced into the Decree Article 25-quinquiesdecies, rubric "Tax Offences", which provides for the application of the following sanctions to the entity:
+Law no. 157 of 19 December 2019, which converted with amendments Law Decree no. 124 of 26 October 2019, containing "Urgent provisions on tax matters and for unfailing needs", introduced into the Decree Article 25-quinquiesdecies, rubric "Tax Offences", which provides following crimes: